caydenlund/cs6465-text-assignments/hw2-linux-page-cache.md

 This is usually allocated with `brk()`, `sbrk()`, or `mmap()` without a file descriptor.
 When a VMA is anonymous memory, then the `anon_vma` field of the the associated `struct vm_area_struct` representing that VMA is set to the relevant `struct anon_vma` describing that anonymous memory area.

-To make this more clear, I've prepared an illustration of this:
+To make this more clear, I've prepared an illustration:

 <p align="center">
     <img alt="(Reverse mapping of `vm_area_struct`)" src="./hw2-reverse-mapping.png" width="75%" />